cwang999/connor_personal_proj/testpreps&talks.md

 N/A - Score 50/50

 # Mock Test 3 Corrections
-6 - Which of the following algorithms display all integers between 1 and 20, inclusive, that are not divisible by 3 ?
+6) Which of the following algorithms display all integers between 1 and 20, inclusive, that are not divisible by 3 ?
 Incorrect.
 This algorithm displays the numbers 1, 2, 4, 5, 7, 8, 10, 11, 13, 14, 16, 17, and 19.
 The number 20 is not displayed since the algorithm terminates immediately after x is assigned the value 20.
 The answer is not C because after x is assigned the value of 20 the program terminates, but x in the program is displayed after the x value is incremented.
 Thus the answer is D.
-14 - The procedure below is intended to display the index in a list of unique names (nameList) where a particular name (targetName) is found.
+14) The procedure below is intended to display the index in a list of unique names (nameList) where a particular name (targetName) is found.
 If targetName is not found in nameList, the code should display 0.
 Which of the following procedure calls can be used to demonstrate that the procedure does NOT work as intended?
 The answer is A. The problem with the program is that each time the item at the index is not target name, the index is set back to zero, even if the target previously was found at an earlier index.
+17) For which of the following values of the List will Smallest(theList) NOT return the intended value?
+This option (D) is correct.
+The procedure returns the first number it encounters that is less than the first number in the list.
+For the list in this answer choice, 30 is less than 40 so 30 is displayed but is not the minimum.
-41 - In public key cryptography, the sender uses the recipient’s public key to encrypt a message.
+41) In public key cryptography, the sender uses the recipient’s public key to encrypt a message.
 Which of the following is needed to decrypt the message?
 The answer is D. In public key cryptography, the message  is encrypted with the recipient's private key and it is decrypted with the recipient's public key.
-50 - What are the values of first and second as a result of executing the code segment?
+50) What are the values of first and second as a result of executing the code segment?
 The answer is D, temp becomes 100, which second then becomes, and first becomes second.